thijssmudde/React-Native-Hr/README.md

 | padding | 10 | `number` | Padding on both sides of the text |
 | textStyle | object | `style` | Style object for the text |

-##Contributing
+## Contributing
 ------------

-If you would like to improve this module feel free to do so
+If you would like to improve on this module feel free to do so